 Like the whale shark, the White Sox floated along, gobbling up every little creature in the sea; nobody realizing the staggering tonnage it actually consumed.
 We all know the White Sox are in the dreaded “rebuilding phase,” but now they’ve got a farm system with some talent and a bench with more than a little experience.
 The future on the south side of Chicago just got a hell of a lot closer with these deals.

 New York Yankees:

 Look at that fucking thing.
 If you had that on your hook, you’d pre-shit your pants the first time you saw it breach the surface.
 Then when you got it into the boat, you would finish the job.
-Granted, the Giants are in a bit of a slump since the All-Star break, but with this re-load, and the fact they are getting healthy again, the Giants’ become the scariest side in the National League…once the starters snap out of their current funk.
+It’s easy to overlook the Mariners given the fact they are racing for a Wild-Card berth, but this team has potential to take a real bite out of somebody’s October dreams.

 Blacktip Reef Shark:

 Reef sharks don’t get a lot of time during Shark Week, but they serve a necessary purpose.
-In other words, this trade doesn’t mean much, but it gives us something to write about.
+In other words, these trades doesn’t mean much, becasue it seems like a lock the D-Backs have a Wild Card spot locked up.
+But it gives us something to write about.